helmutkemper/iotmaker.docker.builder/README.md

 English:

-Error text searched for in the container's standard output\.
+Looks for error text in the container's standard output and saves it to a log file on the host computer

 ```
 Input: